The "Soje" Story

 Poetry—Experimental

-"Chagre Wakan, Sacred Shield" is a modern-day story about spiritual and mystical experiences in the tradition of the Plains people.
+True story about spiritual and mystical experiences in the Plains tradition.

 Gems

 Check out these books dealing with Native people.
-See what you think!
+What do you think?

 Literature from the Past